6th September, 2018

 Profiling: Any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to an individual, in particular, to analyze or predict aspects concerning that individual’s performance at work, economic situation, health, personal preferences, interests, reliability, behavior, location or movements.
 Profiling is an example of automated processing.

 The content on this Website and Mobile Application is meant for personal and private non-commercial use by NITK/IRIS NITK.
 Any individual is forbidden to copy, reproduce, distribute, transmit, broadcast, display, sell, license, or otherwise exploit this or any other content for any other purposes without the prior written consent of IRIS NITK.
 IRIS NITK maintains all intellectual property interests associated with this document.
 IRIS NITK makes no commitment/obligation about the completeness or adequateness of the information presented in this document and expressly disclaims liability for errors and omissions from this document.
-The usage of the content of this Website and Mobile Application is limited for internal consumption only and cannot be used for any external purpose without prior permission.
+The usage of the content of this Website and Mobile Application is limited for internal consumption within the NITK only and cannot be used for any external purpose without prior permission.

 2.1 Responsibilities regarding the management of requirements of the General Data Protection Policy (GDPR) are taken very seriously by IRIS NITK.
 The given Data Protection Policy explains briefly how IRIS NITK manages those responsibilities.

 2.2 IRIS NITK obtains, uses, stores, and otherwise processes personal data relating to potential staff and students (applicants), current staff and students, former staff and students, current and former workers, temporary staff, and external users making payments to NITK via IRIS, collectively referred to in this policy as Data Subjects.